HomeDing/homeding.github.io/displays/lcd.md

 **height** the number of lines the display supports.

-The initialization of the I2C bus uses the default SDA (D4) and SCL (D3) GPIOs.
-When you use different GPIO lines you can adjust this in the scl and sda parameters of the board.
+The initialization of the I2C bus uses the SDA and SCL pins defined in the device configuration.

 To show some output on the display use the [DisplayText Element](/elements/displaytext) and the [DisplayDot Element](/elements/displaydot)